yapdiangcokrissia/SolidityAssessment/README.md

 # MyToken

-MyToken is a basic token contract implemented in Solidity.
-It represents a simple token with minting and burning functionality.
-The purpose of this project is to provide a template for creating custom tokens on the Ethereum blockchain.
+A simple token contract made in Solidity is called MyToken.
+It symbolizes a simple token with minting and burning functionality.
+This project's goal is to offer a model for making unique tokens on the Ethereum blockchain.

 ## Features